 Mountains and high plains

-The Waimarino plain and Rangipō Desert both slope gently outwards from the base of Mt Ruapehu, about 900 metres above sea level.
-The Rangipō Desert is bounded by the Kaimanawa Mountains, and the Waimarino plain merges with the hill country at about 750 metres.
+The Waimarino plain and Rangipō Desert both slope gently outwards from the base of Mt Ruapehu at about 900 metres above sea level.
+The Rangipō Desert is bounded to the east by the Kaimanawa Mountains, and the Waimarino plain merges with the hill country at about 750 metres.
 These areas comprise the southern end of the Volcanic Plateau.
 Most of their soils are formed from volcanic ash, and those around Ohakune are particularly fertile.

 To the north-east and east the region is bounded by the Kaimanawa, Kaweka and Ruahine ranges, part of the North Island main range.
 They are mainly greywacke (hard grey sandstone), with a narrow zone of schist forming the core of the Kaimanawa Mountains.

 The region is mostly hill country, unlike neighbouring Taranaki and Manawatū, both of which are dominated by plains.
 The hill country comprises younger sandstones and mudstones, falling gradually from around 750 metres in the higher mountain areas to 150 metres near the coast.
 Rivers and streams have cut through this soft material, creating deeply entrenched valleys and a maze of sharp-crested ridges with uniform summit levels.
-Loess (windblown material) deposits have contributed to the soils.
+Deposits of loess (windblown material) have contributed to the soils.

 The terraces of the Rangitīkei River valley and the Whanganui coast provide one of the world’s most complete records of climate and sea-level changes over the last 2.6 million years.
 The highest and oldest formation is near Mt Curl, north of Marton.
 The youngest is closest to the coast, separated from the next terrace by a line of former sea cliffs.

-The coastal lowland is 12 kilometres wide at Waverley and 24 kilometres wide at Marton.
+The coastal lowland is 12 kilometres wide at Waverley and twice that at Marton.
 It comprises a series of uplifted marine terraces, river valleys and sand country.
 The terraces have been planed by erosion and dissected by streams and river valleys.
 They are overlaid with loess, volcanic ash and sand, and provide the region’s most fertile farmland, a continuation of the Manawatū plain and downlands.

 The coastline north-west of Whanganui is dominated by high cliffs composed of layered shell beds and mudstone, known locally as papa.
 Dunes are found mainly near Waitōtara, and ironsand makes the beaches very black.